Navarathri (1964 film): Plot

-First Night (Wonder): She searches for her lover in the college hostel, but finds that he has gone to get married.
-Nalina feels cheated by Anand and attempts suicide, where she is stopped by a widower, Arputharaj (Sivaji Ganesan).
+First Night (Wonder): She searches for her lover in the college hostel, but finds that he has gone to marry someone else.
+Nalina feels cheated by Anand and attempts suicide, where she is stopped by a widower, Arputharaj.
 He takes her to his house and introduces her to his daughter.
-He urges her to tell her address to drop her safely.
+He urges her to tell her address so that he can drop her off back home safely.
 Unwilling to return home, she leaves the place the next early morning.

-Second Night (Fear): The next day she damages the vegetables of a vendor.
+Second Night (Fear): The next day she damages the vegetables of a vendor by mistake.
 When the vendor fights with her, she is rescued by a homely looking woman.
 The woman takes Nalina to her home.
 Nalina meets several women in her house.
 But the house is a brothel house.
-She is trapped to a drunkard, (Sivaji Ganesan).
-The drunkard justifies it, that he cannot seduce his own wife as she is a TB patient.
-Though he does not want to betray his wife, he is not able to resist his feelings.
-Nalina advises and warns him in order to escape from him, but he does not want to hear it.
+She is closeted with a drunkard, who justifies his actions that he cannot have relations with his own wife as she is a TB patient, and that, though he does not want to betray his wife, he is not able to resist his feelings.
+Nalina advises and warns him, but he does not want to hear it.
 After much struggle, the drunkard falls onto the floor and faints.
 Nalina escapes from the place.

 Third Night (Compassion): After escaping from the brothel house, Nalina is caught by a patrol policeman for wandering into the road at unusual time.
 At the police station, she pretends to be a mentally ill woman.
 The police admit her at a mental hospital.
-The old aged lonely doctor Karunaagaran (Sivaji Ganesan) understands that Nalina is fine, but pretends to escape from cops and so he helps her.
+The old aged lonely doctor Karunaagaran understands that Nalina is fine and is merely pretending in order to escape from cops, and so he helps her.
 She stays in the hospital the whole night.
-The Doctor finds a newspaper with the photograph of hers the next morning.
-But Nalina escapes, while the doctor is still looking at the newspaper.
+The next morning, the Doctor finds a newspaper with a 'missing' notice and a photograph of hers.
+Nalina escapes while the doctor is still looking at the newspaper.